mitexleo/fediroma/docs/installation/openbsd_en.md

 Create the \_pleroma user, assign it the pleroma login class and create its home directory (/home/\_pleroma/): `useradd -m -L pleroma _pleroma`

 #### Clone pleroma's directory
 Enter a shell as the \_pleroma user.
 As root, run `su _pleroma -;cd`.
-Then clone the repository with `git clone -b stable https://git.pleroma.social/pleroma/pleroma.git`.
-Pleroma is now installed in /home/\_pleroma/pleroma/, it will be configured and started at the end of this guide.
+Then clone the repository with `git clone https://akkoma.dev/AkkomaGang/akkoma.git`.
+Akkoma is now installed in /home/\_pleroma/pleroma/, it will be configured and started at the end of this guide.

 #### PostgreSQL
 Start a shell as the \_postgresql user (as root run `su _postgresql -` then run the `initdb` command to initialize postgresql: